 School and District Accountability Committee Trainings

 The Colorado Department of Education, in collaboration with the State Advisory Council for Parent Involvement in Education (SACPIE) is conducting SAC/DAC training sessions.
 The training will cover many topics, including basic responsibilities of SACs and DACs, recruiting and sustaining productive participation, and collaborating with key stakeholders.
-Details for the trainings, as well as registration links, are available at the link below.
+View details for the trainings and register.

 SACPIE Presents to the Early Childhood and School Readiness Commission (ECSRLC)

 SACPIE was asked to present information regarding family-school partnerships and its legislated responsibilities to the Early Childhood and School Readiness Commission (ECSRLC) on July 28, 2014.
 The ECSRLC is made up of six members of the General Assembly who represent the Human Services and Education committees.
 The group is charged with studying issues related to early childhood care and education, such as mental and behavioral health, parental involvement, and school readiness.
 The Commission is authorized to recommend legislation for introduction during the 2015 regular session.
-More information on the Commission and the material that was shared by SACPIE can be found here.
+View more information on the Commission and the material that was shared by SACPIE.

 U.S. Department of Education Releases a New Guidance Document - Partners in Education: A Dual Capacity-Building Framework for Family-School Partnerships